marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/verify.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: VERIFY, string, find missing set

 .. _verify:

-.. index:: VERIFY

-.. index:: string, find missing set

 VERIFY --- Scan a string for characters not a given set
 *******************************************************